 I also review adult books.

-I read in a variety of genres including realistic fiction, historical fiction, romance, science fiction, fantasy, supernatural/paranormal, thriller/suspense, literary fiction, and chick lit.
+I read in a variety of genres including realistic fiction, historical fiction, mystery, romance, science fiction, fantasy, literary fiction, and chick lit.
 (I've read one western to date.)

 I read a few poetry books, a few short story collections, a few graphic novels, a few nonfiction books.